javsort/Linkaster/docs/delivery_1.md

 Students should receive timely notifications about events.
 Timetables:
 The system shall support a timetable functionality for the students.
-Events shall be categorized on the user?s timetable based on their priority and whether they are mandatory or not.
+Events shall be categorized on the user?s timetable based on whether they are mandatory or not.
 Reservation System:
 The system shall allow students to book study spaces in advance.
-Whenever booking, the system shall display up-to-date status on the study spaces reservation status.
+When booking, the system shall display an up-to-date availability status of the study spaces.
 Feedback Mechanism:
 The system should allow students to provide feedback on modules directly to teachers or administrators, with an anonymous alternative.
 Profile Customization:
 The system should allow students and teachers to customize their profiles with personal information.
-The system shall ensure that personal information is stored safely and respects GDPR?s guidelines.
+The system shall ensure that personal information is stored safely and respects the GDPR?s guidelines.

 Non-Functional Requirements
 Marcos